Spice-E : Structural Priors in 3D Diffusion using Cross-Entity Attention: Conclusion

 \section{Conclusion}

 In this work, we presented \methodName{}, a new approach for adding structural control to 3D diffusion models.
 We demonstrated that our method facilitates several text-conditional 3D editing tasks, without the need for tailoring the network architectures or training objectives.
+Our work represents a step towards the goal of democratizing 3D generation, making 3D object editing more accessible to non-experts by providing them with task-specific structural control within seconds.
 Technically, we introduced the cross-entity attention mechanism, which allows for mixing latent representations corresponding to different 3D shapes while preserving the capabilities of the pretrained 3D diffusion model.
-Our work represents a step towards the goal of democratizing 3D generation, making 3D object editing more accessible to non-experts by providing them with task-specific structural control within seconds.
+We believe that our mechanism could potentially improve a wide variety of applications where guidance is injected into a generative framework, beyond the realm of 3D shape generation and manipulation.

-\textbf{Acknowledgments.} We thank Peter Hedman, Ron Mokadi, Daniel Garibi and Or Patashnik for helpful discussions.
-This work was supported by the Israel Science Foundation (grant no. 2510/23) and by the Alon Scholarship.
+\begin{acks} We thank Peter Hedman, Ron Mokadi, Daniel Garibi, Itai Lang and Or Patashnik for helpful discussions.
+This work was supported by the Israel Science Foundation (grant no. 2510/23) and by the Alon Scholarship. \end{acks}